 The health crisis has impacted pharmaceutical companies and health actors have turned to digital communication to meet the new expectations of patients.
 Here are some of the digital healthcare trends on the rise:

-- Communicate with short, relevant and content that is easy to assimilate
+- Communicate with short and relevant content that is easy to assimilate

 To do this, we recommend that you focus on educational content that can answer frequently asked questions.
-Address topics via white papers, eBooks, podcasts with doctors and specialists.
-Cover specific problems through key case studies and blog articles with health tips, etc. The key is to produce content that is quick to access, easy to understand and useful for the user.
+Address topics via white papers, eBooks, and podcasts with doctors and specialists.
+Cover specific problems through key case studies and blog articles with health tips, etc. The key is to produce content that is quick to access, easy to understand, and useful for the user.